minjiechen/magnetchallenge/README.md

 3)	Predict the core losses for all the data points contained in the testing data for the 5 materials.
 For each material, the prediction results should be formatted into a CSV file with a single column of core loss values.
 Please make sure the index of these values is consistent with the testing data, so that the evaluation can be conducted correctly.

 On December 31st, 2023 – Final submission:
 1)	Prediction results for the testing data are due as 5 separate CSV files for the 5 materials.
+2)	Package your model as an executable MATLAB/Python function as P=function(B,T,f).
+This function should be able to directly read the original {B,T,f} CSV files and produce the predicted power as a CSV file.
-2)	A 5-page IEEE TPEL format document due as a PDF file.
+3)	A 5-page IEEE TPEL format document due as a PDF file.
 Please briefly explain the key concepts.
-3)	The authors listed on the 5-page report will be used as the final team member list.
+4)	The authors listed on the 5-page report will be used as the final team member list.
-4)	Please report the total number of model parameters, as well as your model size as a table in the document.
+5)	Report the total number of model parameters, as well as your model size as a table in the document.
 These numbers will be confirmed during the code review process.
-5)	Please package your model as an executable MATLAB/Python function as P=function(B,T,f).
-This function should be able to directly read the .csv files and produce the predicted power as .csv files.
 6)	Full executable model due as a ZIP file for a potential code review with winning teams.
 7)	Submit all the above required files to pelsmagnet@gmail.com.